Fred Cash

 Fred Cash (born October 8, 1940) is an American soul singer.
 He was a member of The Impressions, a group in which he replaced Jerry Butler in 1960.
 As one of the group's longest-serving members, he is also a 1991 inductee into the Rock and Roll Hall of Fame with The Impressions.

+Early life

+Cash was born in Chattanooga, Tennessee, the third of four children.
+He came from a musical family; his mother played piano and his family sang at the Beulah Baptist Church in Chattanooga, where his father was a Deacon.

+Career

+Cash sung with his neighbour, Sam Gooden, at church as a child.
+Cash and Gooden then sung in The Roosters, which eventually became The Impressions.
+Cash left the Roosters before they became the Impressions, due to his mother refusing to let him move to Chicago.
+After leaving the group for a time, he returned to the Impressions in 1960, replacing original member Jerry Butler.

+He can be seen with original Impressions members Sam Gooden and Curtis Mayfield (via archive footage) in the group's first-ever extended interview in the 2008 DVD "Movin On Up- The Message and The Music of Curtis Mayfield & The Impressions".

 In 2016 Cash along with The Impressions were inducted into the National Rhythm & Blues Hall of Fame.

-Cash was an original member of the Roosters, the group that later evolved into The Impressions.
-After leaving the group for a time, he returned, replacing original member Jerry Butler.

-Cash continues to tour with the group.
-He can be seen with original Impressions members Sam Gooden and the late Curtis Mayfield (via archive footage) in the group's first-ever extended interview in the 2008 DVD "Movin On Up- The Message and The Music of Curtis Mayfield & The Impressions".
+Cash continued to tour with the Impressions until the group was retired in 2018.

+Personal life

+As of 2024, Cash was living in Chattanooga.
+With the deaths of Curtis Mayfield in 1999 and Sam Gooden in 2022, Cash is the last surviving member of the hitmaking lineup of The Impressions.